-The machine comes with two sets of handlebars, one fixed, one mobile.
+The machine comes with two sets of handlebars, one fixed and one mobile.
 The fixed handlebars are directly attached to the console mast.
 They integrate pulse sensors.
 The moving arms of the machine have a multi-grip design.
 Also, they integrate incline and resistance controls.

 The Sole E25 elliptical trainer has an automatic incline system.
-This means the unit requires a connection to a power source to use the incline.
+Thus, the unit requires a connection to a power source to use the incline.
 Also, the console can automatically adjust the slope, depending on the user program.

 The E25 doesn’t have quick controls for selecting the desired incline level at once, and it only controls for gradual incline adjustment.
 Instead, incline controls are integrated into the left moving arm and on the left side of the console.

 Plus, if the incline is maximum, the pedals will gain a few extra inches in height.
-Thus, it is advisable to use this elliptical cross trainer in a room with a ceiling that is at least 25″ (63 cm) higher than your height.
+Thus, using this elliptical cross trainer in a room with a ceiling at least 25″ (63 cm) higher than your height is advisable.

 Resistance and drive

 The Sole E25 elliptical cross trainer comes with an automatic resistance system.
-This means the machine requires an external power source to make available the resistance adjustment.
+Therefore, the machine requires an external power source to make available the resistance adjustment.
 Also, the console can automatically adjust the pedal resistance depending on the user program.

 The machine’s resistance system consists of an internal servo motor and a magnetic brake.
 When you adjust the resistance, the servo motor changes the magnets’ pull, which results in more or less pedaling difficulty.

 This trainer offers 20 levels of resistance.
-The first few levels deliver little pedal tension, great for low-intensity cardio workouts or rehab training.
-The top 18-20 levels, on the other hand, provide considerably more resistance, excellent for anyone who wants regular exercise and extra fat-burning possibilities.
+The first few levels deliver little pedal tension, which is excellent for low-intensity cardio workouts or rehab training.
+The top 18-20 levels, on the other hand, provide considerably more resistance, perfect for anyone who wants regular exercise and extra fat-burning possibilities.

-The Sole E25 is equipped with a 20-lb (9 kg) flywheel, slightly lighter than the Horizon 7.0 AE wheel.
+The Sole E25 features a 20-lb (9 kg) flywheel, slightly lighter than the Horizon 7.0 AE wheel.
 In addition, the flywheel features a balanced design to provide a steady pedaling motion.